 425 MG Magnesium: 100% of which is Magnesium Citrate, one of the most bio-available forms of Magnesium.
 Watch out for supplements that contain Magnesium Oxide: it's inexpensive and makes for good-looking stats on a nutrition panel, but your body cannot absorb it!

 Easy-to-swallow capsules and easy-to-open paper foil packs: No more big tablets to gulp down or fumbling with scissors.

-Same price as the original: One-time orders are still $36.99 and monthly subscriptions will still be $29.59.
+Same price as the original: One-time orders are still $38.99 and monthly subscriptions are still $31.99.

 There are a few ingredients that we reduced in potency or eliminated completely.
 Calcium is one of them.
 Emerging research indicates calcium supplementation could cause heart health and kidney stone problems for men.
 So we eliminated all of it, except for an inconsequential 25 mg that are contributed by other ingredients.
 Another is Folic Acid.
 We replaced 800 mg of Folic Acid with 200 mg of Folate (as 5 MTHF).
 While on the surface this may appear to be a reduction, it’s actually a big enhancement because Folate is exponentially more bioavailable.

 The first time you open one of the new packets, you may wonder, “Is this right?
 All the capsules look the same…” That’s because all of the capsules ARE the same.

 Instead of giving you multiple tablets for vitamins, minerals, antioxidants and green food; softgels for Omega-3 and Vitamin D3; and capsules for Probiotics etc., we created a comprehensive blend that contains EVERYTHING!
 This blend is then placed in 6 vegetable capsules with a time-released delivery system that allows the nutrients to be absorbed most effectively.